aleksati/kd-audio-fx/README.md

-# Lightweight Neural Audio Distortion FX With Knowledge Distillation
+# Lightweight Neural Audio Distortion FX Using Knowledge Distillation

 This code repository contains scripts, code and models for the article _Compressing Neural Network Models of Audio Distortion Effects Using Knowledge Distillation Techniques_, accepted at ... conference in ...
 2025.